-Dynamic voltage and frequency scaling (DVFS) is an effective technique for microprocessor energy and power control for most modern processors [13, 4].
+Dynamic voltage and frequency scaling (DVFS) is an effective technique for microprocessor energy and power control for most modern processors [12, 4].
 Energy efficiency has been a major concern for mobile computers.
-Fei et al. [11] proposed an energy aware dynamic software management framework that improves battery utilization for mobile computers.
+Fei et. al. [10] proposed an energy aware dynamic software management framework that improves battery utilization for mobile computers.
 However, this technique is only applicable to highly adaptive mobile applications.
 Researchers have proposed algorithms based on workload decomposition [6], but these tend to provide power improvements only for memory-bound applications.
-Wu et al. [40] presented a design framework of a run-time DVFS optimizer in a general dynamic compilation system.
-The Razor [9] architecture dynamically finds the minimal reliable voltage level.
-Dhar et al. [8] proposed adaptive voltage scaling that uses a closed-loop controller targeted towards standard-cell ASICs.
-These schemes are similar to the PDVS scheme.
-However, our approach is completely operating system controlled and does not require any architectural modifications and therefore incurs no hardware overhead.
-Intel Foxton technology [19] provides a mechanism for select Intel Itanium 2 processors to adjust core frequency during operation to boost application performance.
-However, unlike PDVS it does not perform any dynamic voltage setting.
+Wu et al. [29] presented a design framework of a run-time DVFS optimizer in a general dynamic compilation system.
+The Razor [8] architecture dynamically finds the minimal reliable voltage level.
+This is similar to the PDVS scheme.
+However, our approach is completely software-oriented and does not require any architectural modifications and therefore incurs no hardware overhead.
+Other DVFS algorithms use task information, such as measuring response times in interactive applications [19, 30] as a proxy for the user.
+Unlike Vertigo [11], we monitor the user instead of the application.
+We focus on the user because our earlier research [13, 17] and the results presented here demonstrate that there is tremendous variability in what different users find acceptable for the same application.
+Anand et al. in [1] discussed the concept of a control parameter that could be used by the user.
+However, they focus on the wireless networking domain, not the CPU.
+Second, it does not propose or evaluate a user interface or direct user feedback.
+To the best of our knowledge, the UDFS component of our work is the first to employ direct user feedback instead of a proxy for the user.